 - Mealworms.
 How big do you want to go?
 We started with 2,000 mealworms that we ordered online.
 We can always add more if we need it.
 If we end up with too many worms, I figure we can sell them locally for fishing.

 - Something for the worms to hide under, like egg cartons, folded cardboard, newspaper, etc.

 12 Steps of Breeding Mealworms for Chicken Food

-- Fill your bottom drawer with the edible bedding (I used a combination of whole wheat flour and oats because it’s what I had on hand).
+- Fill your bottom drawer with the edible bedding (I used a combination of whole wheat flour and oats because it’s what I had on hand and didn’t want to go to the store to buy wheat bran).
 You should have at least a 1-inch layer (more depending upon the number of worms).